 Sarah Evelyn Marsh

 I imagine, design and construct interactive spaces and projects in internationally renowned art galleries, to provide context for play and learning that support whole family engagement.
 In recent years, this has expanded to encompass a specialism in working with children and young people with Autism.
 My gallery education work was recognised in April 2017 when I won the Curious Minds, Museum Partnerhsip awards, in collaboration with Tate Liverpool, UK.

-I have recently been awarded an Arts Council funded Travel Bursary, to develop my research of Autism-friendly approaches and strategies within galleries.
+In May 2017 I was awarded an England Arts Council funded Travel Bursary, to develop my research of Autism-friendly approaches and strategies within galleries.
 You can read my Space in the Process blog for a-n (The Artists Infomation Company) here.

 With a background in education and project management, I am extremely proactive in the promotion of creativity as a tool of expression, communication and wellbeing.
-I have over twelve years experience of working with international art institutions and organisations that include Tate Liverpool, Manchester Art Gallery, The Whitworth, Laznia Centre for Contemporary Arts, Gdansk, Poland, The British Council, Arts Council England, a-n The Artsits Information Company, Access Art, Clore Duffield Foundation, Heritage Lottery Funding, Salford Council and Manchester City Council.
+I have over twelve years experience of working with international art institutions and organisations that include The Royal Academy, Tate Liverpool, Manchester Art Gallery, The Whitworth, Laznia Centre for Contemporary Arts, Gdansk, Poland, The British Council, Arts Council England, a-n The Artsits Information Company, Access Art, Clore Duffield Foundation, Heritage Lottery Funding and city councils including Salford, Trafford and Manchester.

-Still from Look Closer: Altered perceptions film.
+Still from my project, Look Closer: Altered perceptions.
 A peer led project with a group of young women from across Merseyside.
 Tate Exchange, Tate Liverpool.
-Feb 2017
+Feb 2017.